NoahSoto/discord-executive-order-tracker/README.md

 # Golang Presidential-Action Tracker

-This bot will track the latest 10 presidential actions listed on [whitehouse.gov](https://www.whitehouse.gov/).
+This bot will track the latest presidential actions listed on [whitehouse.gov](https://www.whitehouse.gov/) and alert users of new Exective Orders.

 # Installation